In order for Analytics to display details about keywords and costs from your linked Google Ads account, you must do one of the following:

 You need to use auto-tagging for non-Analytics purposes

-- Select the Admin tab and navigate to the relevant property.
+- Click Admin and navigate to the relevant property.

 - In the PROPERTY column, click Property Settings.

-- Under Advanced Settings, select the Allow manual tagging (UTM values) to override auto-tagging (GCLID values) checkbox.
+- Under Advanced Settings, select Allow manual tagging (UTM values) to override auto-tagging (GCLID values).